wireapp/roman/README.md

     "type": "conversation.bot_request",
-    "botId": "493ede3e-3b8c-4093-b850-3c2be8a87a95",  // Unique identifier for this bot "userId": "4dfc5c70-dcc8-4d9e-82be-a3cbe6661107", // User who requested this bot "handle": "dejan_wire", // username of the user who requested this bot "locale": "en_US"       // locale of the user who requested this bot }
+    "botId": "493ede3e-3b8c-4093-b850-3c2be8a87a95",  // Unique identifier for this bot "userId": "4dfc5c70-dcc8-4d9e-82be-a3cbe6661107", // User who requested this bot "handle": "dejan_wire",  // username of the user who requested this bot "locale": "en_US",       // locale of the user who requested this bot
+    "token": "..."           // Access token.
+Store this token so the bot can post back later }
 ```